Monolith Soft: Lead development

 This list is for games to which Monolith Soft contributed substantially, being either a major co-developer or the main developer.

 Support development

 This list is for titles where a studio of Monolith Soft acted in a lesser supporting role to the main developer.
-Monolith Soft Tokyo, the development branch who lead development on their Xenoblade franchise and other of their franchises, is one of the companies responsible for support in game design for Breath of the Wild titles in The Legend of Zelda franchise, while the other games have Monolith Soft Kyoto, which is only a support studio, acting as one of the support studios for art and graphics.
+Refers to development organization for more information about the groups responsible for support development.

 Philosophy

 From the company's inception, Takahashi and Sugiura wanted to give creative freedom to pursue projects outside genre standards, in addition to hiring young staff.
 An early aim was to encourage younger developers to make their mark in the industry, which at the time was dominated by people in the late 30s and up.
 This outlook was the reason why younger staff were given charge of the Xenosaga series.
 Kojima stated that younger developers were preferred as they could bring interesting ideas to a project.
 According to Sugiura, a major element during the period in which Monolith Soft was under Namco was the focus on creativity.
 They wanted to balance this with the financial logistics of game design rather than having budgetary concerns stifle the creative flare of the staff.
 When talking about their Wii U projects in 2012, Monolith Soft staff member Michihiko Inaba stated that the company wanted to show that Japan could keep up with the Western market in terms of ambitious games that pushed the industry forward, comparing Monolith Soft to Bethesda Softworks in this desire.